-• The idea is to describe in this section the treks between Pokhara and JOMSOM we do.
+• The idea is to describe in this section the treks we do between Pokhara and JOMSOM.
 In November 2019 we did the POONHILL TREK.
-What will hopefully follow is trekking from Kagbeni-Jomson to Gorepani and continue doing the Kophra trek and/or Mardi Himal.
+What will hopefully follow this year (’20) is trekking from Kagbeni-Jomson to Gorepani and continue doing the Kophra trek and/or Mardi Himal.

 • We had quite a colourful guide for our Poonhill trek.
 He explained that Nepali people divide foreigners in 4 categories:

 1. “Hippies”: these were the first visitors to Nepal.
 Hippies were just around to get high.
 Australian Camp was founded by them.
 Freak street in KMD was named after them.
 All foreigners were called hippies, originally.